giacomoponzuoli3/KirunaExplorer/README.md

 when the user is not logged in.
 - `LogoutButton` (in `Login.tsx`): a button used to log out a user.
 It's shown in the navbar of the homepage when the user is logged in.
-- `Homepage` (in `Homepage.tsx`): shows a grid of cards showing, for each document in the database, the title and an icon indicating the type.
-Also, clicking on the card opens a modal showing the document's information.
+- `Homepage` (in `Homepage.tsx`): shows a map showing, for each document in the database with geo-referencing information, an icon indicating the type.
+Clicking on the icon opens a modal showing the document's information.
 - `ButtonHomePage` (in `Homepage.tsx`): a button used to return to the home page.
 It's shown in the navbar of the login page, to return to the homepage without logging in.
 - `AddDocumentModal` (in `DocumentModals.tsx`): shows a form to fill in the information for a document to add.
 Filling and submitting the form will call the API to add a new document to the database, with the filled-in info.
+- `AddNewDocumentLinksModal` (in `AddNewDocumentLinksModal.tsx`): shows a form to add links to a newly created document.
+Filling and submitting the form will call the API to add the specified connections.
+- `GeoreferenceNewDocumentModal` in (`GeoreferenceNewDocumentModal.tsx`): shows a map and options to specify the geo-referencing information of a newly created document.
+Submitting the form will call the API to add geo-referencing information to a document.
 - `ShowDocumentInfoModal` (in `DocumentModals.tsx`): shows a document's information.
-If the user is logged in as an urban planner, also shows two buttons to, respectively, edit and delete the document.
+If the user is logged in as an urban planner, also shows two buttons to, respectively, edit, delete and update the geo-referencing information of the document.
 - `EditDocumentModal` (in `DocumentModals.tsx`): shows a form, pre-filled with the relative document's information.
 Editing the information and then submitting the form will call the API to edit the document.
+- `ModalEditGeoreference` (in `ModalEditGeoreference.tsx`): shows a map and the current geo-referencing information of the relative document, with options to specify new geo-referencing information.
+Submitting the form will call the API to update the geo-referencing information of the document.
-- `LinksDocument` (in `LinksDocument.tsx`): shows a table, containing the title, stakeholders and an icon indicating the document type of every document connected to a given one, together with the connection type.
+- `LinksDocument` (in `LinksDocument.tsx`): shows a paged table, containing the title, stakeholders and an icon indicating the document type of every document connected to a given one, together with the connection type.
 If the user is logged in as an urban planner, additionally shows, for each connection, a button to delete it.
 At the end of the page, if the user is logged in as an urban planner, shows a button which, when clicked, opens a modal to add a new connection.
 - `AddLinkModal` (in `AddLinkModal.tsx`): shows a form to select a document, with which to add a new connection, and the connection type.
 When the form is filled in and submitted, an API call to add the connection is performed.
+- `EditLinkModal` (in `EditLinkModal.tsx`): shows a form, prefilled with the relative link's information.
+Editing and submitting the form will call the API to update a link.
+- `Map` (in `Map.tsx`): the component used to display the map, on top of which the icons for the documents will be displayed, in the homepage.
 - `Alert` (in `Alert.tsx`): shows an alert that notifies the user that a given connection already exists.
 It's used in AddLinkModal component, and shown when an urban planner tries to add an already existing connection.
 - `ConfirmModal` (in `ConfirmModal.tsx`): shows a simple confirmation modal to delete a connection.
 It's used in the LinksDocument